Mark Aitchison Young

-Early life, service in war
+Born in British India, the son and grandson of senior members of the Indian Civil Service, Young followed in the steps of his two elder brothers and became a colonial administrator, serving in Ceylon, Sierra Leone, Palestine, before becoming governor of Barbados and of Tanganyika.
+Young assumed the governorship of Hong Kong in 1941, three months before the outbreak of the Pacific War.
+During the Battle of Hong Kong, Young refused to capitulate on numerous occasions, before surrendering on Christmas Day, 1941 in order to avoid further bloodshed.
+Young then became a Japanese prisoner-of-war until 1945.

+After a period of recovery, Young returned to Hong Kong in 1946 as its governor, Young introduced limited democratic reforms in Hong Kong, which were undone by his successor, Sir Alexander Grantham.
+Retiring to England, Young died in Winchester in 1974.

+Early life and education

-Young was the third son of colonial administrator William Mackworth Young and his second wife, Frances Mary, daughter of Sir Robert Eyles Egerton, KCSI, JP, Lieutenant-Governor of the Punjab from 1877 to 1882, Sir Robert Egerton was nephew of the 8th and 9th Grey Egerton baronets.
-Mark Young's paternal grandfather was Sir George Young, 2nd Baronet.
+Young was the third son of colonial administrator Sir William Mackworth Young, sometime Lieutenant-Governor of the Punjab, and his second wife, Frances Mary, daughter of Sir Robert Eyles Egerton, also Lieutenant-Governor of the Punjab.
+Sir Robert Egerton was nephew of Sir John Grey Egerton, 8th Baronet and the Reverend Sir Philip Grey Egerton, 9th Baronet.

+Young was educated at Eton College and King's College, Cambridge, where he took first-class honours in Classics.

+Colonial career

-Young was educated at Eton College and King's College, Cambridge.
-He entered the Ceylon Civil Service in 1909 and served in the British Army with the Rifle Brigade (Prince Consort's Own) during World War I from 1915.
+He entered the Eastern Cadet Service and went to Ceylon in 1909.
+He served in the British Army with the Rifle Brigade (Prince Consort's Own) during World War I from 1915.

-Colonial administration

 Young served as principal assistant colonial secretary of Ceylon (from 1923 to 1925 under Sir Cecil Clementi and Murchison Fletcher from 1925 to 1928), then as colonial secretary of Sierra Leone from 1928 to 1930.
 From 1930 to 1933, he served as chief secretary to the Government of the British Mandate of Palestine.

 From 5 August 1933 to March 1938, he served as governor and commander-in-chief of Barbados.
 From November 1937 to February 1938, he served in the Government of Trinidad and Tobago.

-Then from 1938 to 1941, he served as governor and commander-in-chief of the Tanganyika Territory British Mandate.
+From 1938 to 1941, Young served as Governor and Commander-in-Chief of Tanganyika.
+With the war in Europe looming, Young restored confidence within the colony, which was apprehensive that it would be returned to Germany as part of peace negotiations.
+He also took the step of appointing Indian representatives to the territory's institutions.
+At the outbreak of the Second World War, Young swiftly disarmed and interned the colony's large German population.